 - Ancestry Visa Guidance for indefinite leave to remain ILR (Settlement) Applications

 UK ancestry visa guidance: Frequently Asked Questions (FAQs)

 A person can apply for a UK Ancestry visa if he/she is a citizen of a CommonWealth country or territory and is applying from outside the UK and can prove that one of his/her grandparents was born in the UK.
-And also is an able person, who is planning to work in the UK and can meet the eligibility requirements
+And also is an able person, who is planning to work in the UK and can meet the eligibility requirements.

-Eligibility Requirement for the UK ancestry visa?
+What are the Eligibility Requirements for the UK ancestry visa?

 A CommonWealth citizen can apply for a UK ancestry visa if his/her grandparent was born in the UK, including the Channel Islands and the Isle of Man, or on a British-registered ship or aircraft.
 And also if a person’s grandparent was born before 31 March 1922 in the Republic of Ireland then also he/she may apply for UK ancestry visa.
 Moreover, a CommonWealth citizen can claim ancestry if either he/she or the relevant parent was adopted or born within or outside marriage in the UK.
 However, a person cannot claim UK ancestry through his/ her step-parents.